draggor/genesys-dice-textual/README.md

 # Genesys Dice
 A python utility for rolling the Genesys role playing game system dice.

+# Installation
+This project uses [uv](https://docs.astral.sh/uv/) as its package manager and runner.
+You can also figure it out yourself.

+Otherwise, just clone the repo and follow the usages below.

 # CLI (non TUI) Usage
 ```
 $ uv run dice.py --help